glitchgirl/notes/Yext/notes.md

 # Module 7:
 ## Data connectors
 - How the data connectors framework works
-    - A connector is anything that takes data from a source and transforms it into entities in yext content
+    - A connector is anything that takes data from a source and transforms it into entities in Yext Content :tm:
     - The framework is an ETL
         - Extract
         - Transform (from whatever to something yext can use)